 For Michael, being a Star Hipcamp Host wasn’t his original goal when he joined the platform in 2017.
-The Host of Springs/Nature Paradise attributes the landscape—which affords water-sport aficionados near unlimited opportunities— for his property’s popularity.
-Still, he says that being open to feedback is something Hipcampers appreciate, and it’s something that has elevated his Hipcamp to one of Florida’s top camping destinations.
+The Host of 4A River Camp attributes the landscape—which affords water-sport aficionados near unlimited opportunities—as cause for his property’s popularity.
+Still, he says that being open to feedback is something Hipcampers appreciate, and it’s what has elevated his Hipcamp to one of Florida’s top camping destinations.
 We chatted with Michael to learn more about his land, his Host philosophy, and about how a genuine smile can go a long way.

 Michael: Well, I think part of it is the destination, with my property on the Santa Fe River and then the Ichetucknee River no more than 200 yards away.
 There’s a lot to do if you’re into water sports.
 If it has to do with water, you can pretty much do it here.

 Michael: When we bought the property, we invited friends and family to enjoy it with us.
 Some family members came in their RVs and the only place we had for them was where we parked our RV.
 So, we decided to make a new spot on the unused lot next to us, and from there we decided that others should enjoy this area, not just us.